Adarsh311/Varta/README.md

 Ideas for future iterations:

-- [ ] Push notifications for breaking stories
 - [ ] Home-screen widget with top headlines
-- [ ] Offline caching of full article bodies (not just bookmarks metadata)
+- [ ] Offline caching of full article bodies (not just bookmark metadata)
 - [ ] Gemini-powered summarization, using the already-provisioned Firebase AI setup
 - [ ] Additional regional-language sources
+- [ ] Deploy and link the companion website publicly

 <br />